nadiadatascientist/PREDICTING-BANKRUPCY-WITH-MACHINE-LEARNING-TECHNIQUES/README.md

 👩‍💻 Author

-**Nadia Anjouar**
+**Nadia Jbilou**
-Master's Student in Data Science for Business
+Data Scientist | AI in Finance & Business
-Former Premium Banking Advisor with 17+ years experience
+Former Premium Banking Advisor with 16+ years of experience
 🔗 [LinkedIn](https://www.linkedin.com/in/nadia-jbilou-1107215a)